Raphiiko/OyasumiVR/README.md

 This is the main repository for Oyasumi.
 It is an open source tool to assist with sleeping in virtual reality.

 **Note:** Currently, Oyasumi is in its very early stages.
-The current functionality is very likely to still contain bugs which I am trying to iron out.
+The current functionality is likely to still contain several bugs and issues.

 ## Getting started